toverux/HallOfFame/README.md

    - Permanently disable CS2 logo in menu screen to better see the images.
    - Report abuse.
    - Upvote button.
-   - Show photo not already seen.
+   - Show pictures that have not been already seen.
    - Discover mode: most liked, most recent, mixed...

  - Nice to have: